TrishaChetan/resume_relevance_mvp/README.md

-utomated Resume Relevance Check System (MVP)
+Automated Resume Relevance Check System (MVP)
 Project Overview

 The Automated Resume Relevance Check System is a Python-based tool designed to streamline and automate the process of evaluating resumes against job descriptions (JDs).
 This system was created to assist placement teams, recruiters, and students by providing a fast, consistent, and accurate evaluation of resumes while highlighting gaps and offering actionable feedback.